francescofiorella/computational_intelligence_2022_2023/lab3/README.md

     - Note that if the configuration you are given has a nim sum not equal to 0, there always is a move that creates a new configuration with a nim sum of 0.
 However, there are usually also moves that will yield configurations that give nim sums not equal to 0, and you need to avoid making these.
     - Also note that if you are given a configuration that has a nim sum of 0, there is no move that will create a configuration that also has a nim sum of 0.

+In this implementation, the nim sum is calculated as the bitwise xor of the rows.

 ### The hardcoded opponent: a random strategy

 The hardcoded opponent uses a random strategy by default: it consists in removing a random number of sticks from a random row, if the row has at least one stick.